Skip to content

 By Private Transfer

 If you’d rather not drive, several companies offer private transfers from Santo Domingo to Pedernales.
-Larimar EcoTour charges $380 USD flat rate for up to 15 passengers, making it reasonable for couples or small groups splitting the cost.
+Larimar EcoTour charges around $380 USD flat rate for up to 15 passengers, making it reasonable for couples or small groups splitting the cost.
 Cocotours also services this route with similar pricing.
 Expect 5-6 hours each way.
 Book at least a few days in advance, as this isn’t a high-traffic route with vehicles constantly available.

 By Public Transportation

-By Air (Coming Mid-2026)
+By Air (Coming Early 2027)

 Getting Around Cabo Rojo